1.1. THE GREAT INDOORS AWARD 2011

 The purpose of The Great Indoors Award is to raise the profile of nonresidential interior design and of interior designers working as professionals within this field by

-The initiators and organizers of The Great Indoors Award are Frame Magazine (Amsterdam, NL); NAiM/Bureau Europa (Maastricht, NL) and Marres, Centre for Contemporary Culture (Maastricht, NL).
+The initiators and organizers of The Great Indoors Award are Frame Magazine (Amsterdam, NL); NAiM/Bureau Europa (Maastricht, NL) and Marres, House for Contemporary Culture (Maastricht, NL).
 Providing financial support are the province of Limburg (NL) and the city of Maastricht (NL)

 The Great Indoors Award is an international award.
 Initiated in Maastricht – a city at the hub of an EU region that includes the Netherlands, Belgium and Germany – the award has a European slant.
 The award ceremony is to take place in Maastricht, the Netherlands.